 Villa Bahia has an excellent restaurant run by an acclaimed chef, serving gourmet cuisine with both French and Brazilian influences.
-There is also a shaded rooftop terrace overlooking the city with a small swimming pool (which is rare in Salvador) and plenty of patios and living areas with deep couches and antique armchairs, creating an inviting colonial atmosphere.
+There is also a shaded rooftop terrace overlooking the city, a small ground-floor swimming pool (which is rare in Salvador) and plenty of patios and living areas with deep couches and antique armchairs, creating an inviting colonial atmosphere.

 Villa Bahia has a superb location right in the middle of Salvador’s historical Pelourinho centre, next door to beautiful Sao Francisco church and just steps away from the Jorge Amado Museum and the Praca da Se square overlooking All Saints Bay.
 Guests can arrange a private guided tour of the city to learn more about the culture and history or simply wander the cobbled streets at leisure, soaking up the music and unique atmosphere.